Elys0004/Automated-Chess-Played-Robotic-Arm/README.md

 4. grasp_demo.py and gripperone_moveit.py

-    This both python script is used to test the movement of the "gripperone" robotic arm controller.
+    Both python script is used to test the movement of the "gripperone" robotic arm controller.

     To run this script, can run the command